 Before April 2021, if you wanted to play Pavlov offline against bots for practice, you could manually install any custom map you want to play.
-To do this, you had to move the map into a special folder on your Oculus Quest.
+To do this, you had to move the map into a special folder on your Meta Quest.

 Then when you launched the game, you could play any of these custom maps offline.
 You can not host a server with these maps, and they have no effect on any other servers.